alkem-io/website/content/en/help-community-management/1-introduction.md

 Updates are accessed via ``settings > updates``.

-For example with an introduction why the Hub started or when you will have a webinar/presentation to explain.
+Example usage of Updates is to provide members with an introduction on why the Hub started, or when you want to share a webinar/presentation with the entire community.

 #### **V. Challenges**
 If you already have a few Challenges in mind for this community, you can directly add them under the Challenges tab.
 Our context questions will guide you through the process of framing your Challenge.

 Note that for Challenges, you can follow similar steps as the ones above for the Hub to further populate it.
+The structure of the Hub and its Challenges is very similar.

 ### Check?
 Hopefully these few steps will get you up and running on the platform!
 There is a lot more to discover with regards to functionalities or best practices.
 Have a look at our [blogposts](https://alkemio.foundation/post/) to find more content on various topics.